Hiking the Rob Roy Way: An 8-Day Self-Guided Adventure in Scotland

 Sheep grazing in a wide green meadow with hills and forested slopes in the background along the Rob Roy Way.

-Sheep in the fields along the Rob Roy Way—peaceful and ever-present
+Sheep in the fields along the Rob Roy Way.

 A hiker with a large backpack and purple hat walks up a gravel path toward a wooden gate, surrounded by dense green ferns and trees in Scotland.